 GDPR Art.
 28 isn't the template

 Enterprise clients will arrive with GDPR-shaped DPA checklists.
 DPDP does not mandate the same Art.
 28 structure — but the practical effect is similar.
 Clients in BFSI and enterprise SaaS will require documented processor terms covering deletion timelines, breach windows, and prohibition on secondary use.
+For EU-regulated clients, DORA ICT risk obligations add a further layer of third-party due diligence on top of DPDP processor requirements.
 Platforms without this documentation will face friction in enterprise deals before enforcement starts.

 The gap is not just legal.
 It is commercial.
 A BFSI procurement team asking for your DPDP processor agreement cannot be satisfied with a privacy policy that predates the DPDP Rules 2025 notified in November.
 The documentation has to exist, be dated correctly, and use the right terminology.